pbyrne84/pbyrne84.github.io/ScalaTaggedTypes.md

 # Scala Tagged Types/Opaque Types
+Data stringency is something that is often overlooked due to the effort it takes in most languages.
+Scala makes this very easy.
+The happy paths of 2 systems developed by 2 teams may be the same, the unhappy paths which affect the cost of ownership may be very different.
+If engineers appear negative, that is because they have to take into account negative paths, and usually there are more negative paths than positive ones.

+Making unhappiness clear aids in maintaining a sense of happiness.
+From a human perspective, the mental effort to work something out can impact far longer than the time it takes.
+Businesses think in terms of time as that is what they pay for, there is no way to collate the further time lost when trying to context switch back to something else.
+Not all distractions are equal even though they may have the same duration.

 ## Tagged types and Opaque Types are the same concept
 Scala 2 had manual implementation, in Scala 3 it is built in but uses the term opaque types.

 ## What are they and what are they for?